 We make no representation as to the financial condition of any of the dealers or about their abilities to perform any repurchase obligations that may arise.

-In addition, dealers that sell receivables to CNH Capital America under certain of its dealer agreements retain the right to repurchase those receivables at any time.
+In addition, dealers that sell receivables to CNH Capital America under many of its current dealer agreements retain the right to repurchase those receivables at any time.

 Consumer Installment Loan Program